voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 ____

 ## Common package
+There are also some custom exceptions but none of them do anything very non-straightforward

+###DataObjectFactory
+This class was introduced very late in the game to be the factory pattern for all DataObject subclasses.
+I ran out of time before I could finish it.

+Basically the idea is that it covers validation for data objects so that exceptions are only checked for when necessary.

+[Go to JavaDoc]

 ###DataObject
 This class's reason for existence is to serve as a shared superclass for all the classes representing database records